Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Distance/Time from Indore: Around 65 km, about 1.5 hours by road.

-Why I go: To explore quiet Mughal-era monuments without the usual tourist rush and to soak in the charm of a small town with big stories.
+Why to go: To explore quiet Mughal-era monuments without the usual tourist rush and to soak in the charm of a small town with big stories.

 Top things to do: